GoogleChrome/developer.chrome.com/site/en/blog/default-offline/index.md

   - progressive-web-apps
 ---

-Even while offline, installed platform apps can, at least, be launched.
-Frequently they include a page letting the user know internet access is not available, and some developers even create a full set of features that can be used while offline.
+Installed platform apps can be launched even when offline.
+In this situation they often include a page letting the user know internet access is not available.
+Some developers even create a full set of features that can be used while offline.

 With web apps, the capability to work offline is more recent; it became possible with the launch of the [Service Worker API](/docs/workbox/service-worker-overview/).
 Also, when websites became installable, PWA added a [requirement](https://web.dev/install-criteria/) to register a service worker and implement its `fetch()` method in order for a web app to be installable.
 The idea was to incentivize developers to provide their users at least a notice that the app couldn’t be used at the moment.